-When I was pregnant with my first daughter, somebody told me “Now’s the time you can eat whatever you want and get away with it!”
-Of course I took that person literally… and so in 9 short months I gained a lovely 72 L-B’s.
+When I was pregnant with my first daughter, an old friend told me “Now’s the time you can eat whatever you want and get away with it!”
+Of course I took them literally and so in 9 very short (yet very long) months I gained a lovely 72-lb’s.
 True story.

 I called a good portion of that weight I gained “baby weight” and the rest “sub-weight”.
-Because one of the things that I ate constantly was footlong Subway Subs.
-I think this was before the whole “watch-out-for-Listeria-thing” or maybe I just ignored my doctor?
-Who knows it was 11 years ago and as all us mother’s know babies and children suck out your memory, which can be a blessing… a 72lb blessing.
+Because one of the things that I ate on the regular was footlong Subway Subs.
+I think this was before the whole “watch-out-for-Listeria-thing” because I never knew otherwise.
+Who knows as it was 20+ years ago, and as all us moms know, babies and small children have the ability to remove parts of our memory, which can be a blessing.
+And in my case, a 72 pound blessing.

 Where was I?